 - Submit admissions application online or in person at the Admissions Office in the Student Center or at the Washington County Center. - b.
-Placement test scores (COMPASS, ACT or SAT) are required prior to registration. - c.
-Students born on or after Jan.
-1, 1957, must submit proof of two measles, one mumps, and one Rubella immunizations no later than 30 days after classes begin.
+Placement test scores (COMPASS, ACT or SAT) are required prior to registration. - Submit proof of two measles, one mumps, and one Rubella immunizations no later than 30 days after classes begin.